cprerovsky/kettlebell-emom-website/privacy.md

 # Privacy Policy for Kettlebell EMOM Builder

-**Last updated: October 18, 2025**
+**Last updated: November 6, 2025**

 ## 1. Introduction
 We take your privacy seriously.
-This Privacy Policy explains how **Kettlebell EMOM Builder** (“we”, “our”, “us”) handles information when you use our mobile app, website, and related services (“Service”).
+This Privacy Policy explains how **Kettlebell EMOM Builder** ("we", "our", "us") handles information when you use our mobile app, website, and related services ("Service").

-At present, we do **not collect personal data** such as names, email addresses, or account information.
+We do **not collect personal data** such as names, email addresses, or account information through the app.
 We do store certain preferences and counters **locally on your device** to operate the free tier and remember your workout settings.

-This policy also outlines how we will handle data once we add features such as analytics or paid subscriptions in the future.
+On our website, we use **Google Analytics** to understand visitor behavior and improve our service.
+You can opt out of analytics tracking at any time through our cookie consent banner.

 ## 2. Data Controller
 The data controller responsible for your data is: